 Let's go back to the beginning.
-Dad accepted guardianship of my sister and I when we were 8 and 9 years old.
-He raised us as if we were his own and we lacked for nothing.
+My foster Dad and Mom accepted guardianship of my sister and I when we were 8 and 9 years old.
+They raised us as if we were their own and we lacked for nothing.
 We attended God's house of worship regularly (with the exception of my foster Dad - who I will hereafter refer to as Dad) and all seemed to be going well with our family.
-Dad wanted to adopt us but my birth dad would not allow it; so he changed our last name was legally changed to Burner without an adoption.
+Dad wanted to adopt us but my birth dad would not allow it; so our last name was legally changed to Burner without an adoption.

-However, as I grew older Dad and I did not agree on everything and I'm sure he oftentimes became very frustrated with me.
-I did him many a wrong and he had every right to reject me as a son; but he did not.
-I entered the service after a failure to complete Business College due to riotous living as that of the Prodigal Son.
+As I grew older my Dad and I did not agree on everything and I'm sure he oftentimes became very frustrated with me.
+After finishing High School; I entered Business College but after eight months was removed due to riotous living as that of the Prodigal Son.

 Picture of Dad and Mom in the backyard of our new home; next to the old one we first lived in.
 Dad had the new home built by my Uncle who was a contractor.

 Dad and I had a fight; after my returning home from Business College, and I departed to be on my own living in a town about 30 miles away telling no one where I was.
 Dad later found me and encouraged me to return home and join the service; if not for him then for my mother.
-My riotous living only increased in such an environment.
+My riotous living only increased after entering the service.
 I even became involved in an episode which left me in a near-death situation.
-It was then that I turned to the God of my youth.
-I said if he would spare me I would: (1) Discontinue Drinking; (2) Discontinue using Profanity; and (3) Become more Religious.
+It was then that I turned to the God of my youth, saying that if He would spare me I would: (1) Discontinue Drinking; (2) Discontinue using Profanity; and (3) Become more Religious.

-In 1978 I learned just how real God, and the Lord Jesus Christ, is and begin to dedicate my life to serving Him.
+In 1978 I learned just how real God, and the Lord Jesus Christ, is and begin to dedicate my life to serving the Lord.
 It was then that I finally kept all the promises I had made some ten years earlier; although I had attempted to do so before.
-Then the last few years of Dad's life I began to detect a change on his part.
+Then in the last years of Dad's life I began to detect a change on his part.

 Picture taken of Dad and Mom on the year of His death.

 About a year before Dad died he came to our home for a visit.
-I then learned that he was truly looking to the Lord which gave me a chance to testify of my own faith and determination to live for God.
+It was then I learned that he was truly looking to the Lord which gave me a chance to testify of my own faith and determination to live for God.
 After that visit Dad's letters gave me cause to rejoice for he often mentioned the Lord in them.

-Then came Dad's final letter.
-In the letter he said he could not understand all that he read in God's Word but that it was coming more clear to him and he was praying about it.
-He also asked my opinion of whether I felt we were in the end times.
+Then came Dad's final letter, saying he could not understand all that he read in God's Word but that it was coming more clear to him and he was praying about it.
+He asked my opinion of whether I felt we were in the end times.
 I received this letter the day before Dad died.

-The next day I was reading in the Book of John during lunch hour.
-I had just finished reading Chapter 11 concerning Lazarus' death and Jesus' weeping when I received the phone call telling me of Dad's death.
-It was after the call that I myself weeping; for I realized I would not be able to renew that Father-to-Son relationship, which seemed so close at hand.
-But Dad's last letter comforted me for I knew he was surely with the Lord.
+The next day, after receiving the letter, I was reading in the Book of John during lunch hour at work.
+I had just finished reading concerning Lazarus death, and Jesus' weeping, when I received the phone call telling me of Dad's death.
+After the call I begin to weep; for I realized I would not be able to continue to renew our Father-to-Son relationship.
+Dad's last letter comforted me for I knew he was surely with the Lord.

-I found out later that after reading his Bible Dad had gone down into the basement to do his daily exercises.
+I found out later that after reading his Bible Dad had gone down to the basement for his daily exercise.
 It was during this time that he had heart failure.
 Mother said that when she found Dad he had a smile on his face and she thought he was only pretending to be asleep.
 So she playfully poked him but found to her distress that he was not breathing.

 I shall fall asleep in the twilight, as I never have before, to dream of the beautiful city, till I waken to sleep no more.
 There will fall, on my restless spirit a hush, Oh, so wondrously sweet, and I shall cross over the river to rest at the Master's feet.

 After Dad's funeral I told Mom I felt like the Prodigal Son who had returned home for I could not have been more fully accepted than I was.
-Mom asked me where in the Bible it told of the Prodigal Son; I said I wasn't sure.
-A little later Mom asked me to accept a ring that Dad had worn during his latter years.
-Then my sister noticed my shoes were about worn out and asked me if she could replace them as an early birthday present.
+Mom asked me to accept a ring that Dad had worn during his latter years.
+Then my sister noticed my shoes were about worn out. she asked me if she could replace them as an early birthday present.
 I accepted both gifts.

 One morning shortly thereafter I arose early in the morning to read my Bible.
 I like to open my mind sometimes to whatever Book and Chapter comes to mind - in this case it was Luke 15.
 When I turned to that chapter I once again rejoiced for it was concerning the Return of Prodigal Son.
-As I continued reading the chapter these words seem to leap out at me...AND PUT A RING ON HIS HAND AND SHOES ON HIS FEET for that is what happened to me!
+As I continued reading the chapter these words seem to leap out at me...AND HE PUT A RING ON HIS HAND AND SHOES ON HIS FEET which had happened to me!

 I thank the Lord that Dad is now across that river (the River of Life) which is eternal life.
 We also shall cross that river and be at the Master's feet; if we have a love for the Lord that excels all else, if we put Jesus first and foremost in our lives!